khairulnaimzaquan/projects-and-assignments/SECP1513/DESIGN THINKING PROJECT/README.md

 This project had impacted my way of identifying problems, generating ideas, and designing solutions.
 It also encouraged me to find innovative solutions that are needed in the real world.
 All the details of this project can be found in the report.

-The video of our design thinking proect can be found through the following link: https://youtu.be/MCw0H1BEBWI
+The video of our design thinking project can be found through the following link: https://youtu.be/MCw0H1BEBWI